How to throw a bachelorette in Montréal

 A hands-on workshop or class is the perfect way to bond with your bachelorette party squad, and there are options to fit every interest and vibe.
 Get behind the wheel at Little Italy’s Les Faiseurs for a private introductory ceramics class, or roll up your sleeves for a different circular experience at a Montreal-Style Bagel Making Workshop.
 If your interests are on the sweeter side, try the bachelorette package at The Lincoln Apartment Bakery downtown, where you can learn how to make an indulgence of your choosing, such as French macarons or sumptuous éclairs.

 If you’re looking to blow off a little steam (months of wedding planning will do that), it’s time to get your body moving at a workshop that’s as intensely physical as it is fun.
 Enter two modern bachelorette classics: pole dancing and burlesque.
-After 60 minutes at the Milan Pole Dance Studio in the heart of Old Montréal, you’ll be both invigorated and forever changed (if temporarily a bit bruised), while St-Hubert Plaza’s Arabesque Burlesque will transform your party crew into an amateur burlesque troupe by the end of their bachelorette package session.
+After 60 minutes at the Milan Pole Dance Studio in the heart of Old Montréal, you’ll be both invigorated and forever changed (if temporarily a bit bruised), while Saint-Hubert Plaza’s Arabesque Burlesque will transform your party crew into an amateur burlesque troupe by the end of their bachelorette package session.

 A third, slightly offbeat, but entirely life-affirming activity we recommend exploring is an Aquamermaid swimming lesson, which is exactly what it sounds like: leave your bipedal life behind for an hour and learn to navigate the waters in a colourful tail, no sea witch required.